RafiansyahDS/TokpedPlayClone/README.md

      [
        {
          "username": "user1",
-         "comment": "This is a great video!",
+         "comment": "This is a great product video!", "timestamp": "2023-07-26T12:34:56.789Z"
-         "timestamp": "2023-07-26T12:34:56.789Z"
        },
        {